kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Jedi Enclave

 - *Stims: Adrenal Alacrity on MC ONLY if you have 3 or more*
+  - If you skipped Zelka, you probably won't have any Alacrities here
 - Follow Bastila to Jedi Council
 - Belaya accosts you
 - Speak with the Council